Andresmup/github-foundations/17_PAGES/Readme.md

 ## TYPES OF SITES

-There are three types of GitHub Pages sites: project, user, and organization.
+There are three types of GitHub Pages sites:
+- Project
+- User
+- Organization.

-Project sites are connected to a specific project hosted on GitHub.
+<ins>Project sites are connected to a specific project hosted on GitHub</ins>.

-User and organization sites are connected to a specific account on GitHub.com.
+<ins>User and organization sites are connected to a specific account on GitHub.com</ins>.